 • your child has a developmental delay; and

 • there is evidence that shows getting early support will reduce how much help you or your child may need in the future.

 The Victorian Disability Services Commissioner (see “Contacts”) receives complaints about registered disability service providers from people who are receiving services under the NDIS.

 However, if people have complaints about the NDIS or NDIA, these are handled internally.

-If you are unable to have your complaint resolved through these means, you can take the matter further by contacting the Commonwealth Ombudsman (www.ombudsman.gov.au), or the Administrative Appeals Tribunal (www.aat.gov.au) for a review of a decision.
+If you are unable to have your complaint resolved through these means, you can ask the Commonwealth Ombudsman (www.ombudsman.gov.au) or the Administrative Appeals Tribunal (www.aat.gov.au) to review the decision.

-AMIDA is a disability advocacy group with a new NDIS Appeals Support Service for NDIS participants and people who may be eligible for the NDIS.
+Action for More Independence and Dignity in Accommodation (AMIDA) (see “Contacts”) is a disability advocacy group with a NDIS Appeals Support Service for NDIS participants and people who may be eligible for the NDIS.
 This free service can help:

 • people who have been denied access to the NDIS;

 • where the support offered by the NDIA does not meet a person’s needs/goals.